 In 2024, Trong Duc Cocoa Company Limited will produce and supply more than 300,000 cocoa seedlings to the market, an increase of more than 150% compared to 2023.
 In the coming time, the company will continue to promote investment in the production of high-quality seedlings to meet farmers' needs to expand cocoa acreage.

 Mr. Pham Van Cuong, Head of the Ngoc Dinh Cocoa Cooperative, said that cocoa fruit is increasingly valuable, farmers are focusing on investing in care, so the yield of this crop is increasingly high.
 This year's harvest, cocoa yield increased by 20-30% compared to last year.
 Depending on the garden, cocoa can reach a yield of 18-25 tons/hectare.
 Cocoa trees require little investment, usually only needing a few tens of millions of VND for fertilizer and pesticides.
 Currently, the Ngoc Dinh Cocoa Cooperative has attracted 60 members, developing to 80 hectares of cocoa.
-This model continues to attract many farmers to invest due to its high economic efficiency.
+This model continues to attract many farmers interested in investing due to its high economic efficiency.

 Forming a sustainable chain of links